-Figure 3 shows a snapshot of the PCA and domestic credit cycle.26 Credit is about 53 percent of banks' total assets as of December 2020.
-Results from a Granger causality test from March 2015 to June 2020 show a bilateral causality between cross-border asset position and domestic credit cycle.
-We see that monitoring the course of actual credit and credit cycle plays a vital role in identifying aggregate credit risk buildup through the economic cycle.
-It is relevant to think about the growing evidence that cross-border component of credit has the tendency to outgrow the purely domestic one during financial booms, especially those that precede financial strains (Borio, 2014).
 This is particularly important for highly leveraged banks and financial firms that are more vulnerable to shocks.
-Given the significant share of banking assets to GDP at 100.4 percent in 2020, attention to the credit cycle and its key attributes is also an important task for central banks.
+Given the significant share of banking assets to GDP at 110 percent in 2021, attention to the credit cycle and its key attributes is also an important task for central banks.
 Our dataset can explain this as internationally active Philippine banks lend directly to non-financial corporations (NFCs) abroad.
-About 31 percent of banks' total cross-border claims are lending to NFCs based overseas.
+As mentioned in previous section, about 25 percent of banks' total cross-border claims are lending to NFCs based overseas.
 There is an indirect channel where domestic banks' borrowing abroad can be used to lend to non-financial borrowers.
 This indirect channel is not part of this specification.

 We include other key attributes of domestic credit cycle (Borio 2014).
 These include the output gap (OGAP) (derived as the ratio of potential real GDP based on two-sided HP filter and actual real GDP), fiscal deficit relative to GDP, residential property price index (RREP), real bank lending rate (RLE), liquidity (LCR) and capital adequacy (CETG) buffers.
-All these variables have bilateral Granger causality with Ccy from March 2015 to June 2020.
+All these variables have bilateral Granger causality with Ccy from March 2015 to December 2020.
 The test is on the overall significance of β_3 in equation (2) (Table 10 in Annex A).
 Domestic macroeconomic variables such as OGAP, RREP, RLE and fiscal deficit to GDP ratio are likely to affect credit through both supply and demand channels.
 However, we assume here that domestic macroeconomic variables mostly reflect demand factors while movements in bank characteristics are assumed to capture changes in credit supply factors.
 In this exercise, we include measures of bank liquidity and solvency or capital adequacy as major bank characteristics.
 More liquid and better capitalized banks are expected to be less constrained in their ability to expand credit.